Gorialis/jishaku/README.rst

 This command won't work on users that the bot cannot see.

 Trying to use this command with a user that is not in the current guild (if applicable) will work, but may cause weird side effects, so it is recommended to restrict usage to available members.

+``in`` invokes a command as if it was invoked in another channel.
+In guilds, this only works in channels of the same guild, but can work across guilds if ``in`` is used in a DM.